-School systems considering the use or the purchase of alternative fuels such as biodiesel, compressed natural gas (CNG), electric, or the purchase of alternative-fuel buses shall contact the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130 for information and written approval prior to initiating the bid process.
+School systems considering the use or the purchase of alternative fuel buses, such as bio-diesel, compressed natural gas (CNG), or electric shall contact the Alabama State Department of Education, Pupil Transportation Section, Montgomery, Alabama, 36130 for information and written approval prior to initiating the bid process.
 Written requests must, at a minimum, provide the SDE with detailed specifications including the specific design, performance criteria, alternative-fuel type and safety specifications for the alternative fuel or buses.
 PLEASE NOTE: School systems requesting approval for the initial purchase of buses using an alternative fuel will be limited to 10% of the number of route buses.
 Additional purchases on an existing bid must also have SDE approval.
 A copy of any waiver granted shall be included in the original bid specifications and shall be presented to the SDE Inspector upon initial certification of the buses.